 A Guide to IR35

-IR35, also known as ‘intermediaries legislation’, or ‘off-payroll working legislation’, is tax legislation which seeks to ensure no tax advantage is gained by disguising employment.
+IR35, also known as ‘intermediaries legislation’, or ‘off-payroll working legislation’, is a tax law which seeks to ensure no tax advantage is gained by disguising employment as self-employment.

-‘Disguised employment’ is where an individual appears to be working for themselves, but in reality acts like an employee of their client.
+‘Disguised employment’ is where a contractor appears to be working for themselves, but in reality acts like an employee of their client.

-The rules which govern when IR35 does and doesn’t apply are extremely complex making it very hard to be compliant with the legislation.
+If this sounds confusing, you are not alone, the rules which govern when IR35 applies are extremely complex, making it very hard to be compliant with the legislation.
 HMRC frequently lose IR35 cases at tribunal, which has led to criticisms that even HMRC doesn’t understand the rules.

 IR35 is based on case law, and therefore built upon the outcomes of each individual case.
-It works on an engagement-by-engagement basis, meaning it looks at the nature of each engagement, not at individual companies.
-An engagement can be ‘inside’ IR35, a company cannot.
+It works on an engagement-by-engagement basis, meaning it looks at the nature of each contract with a client, not at individual companies.

 How is IR35 status determined?

 It’s complicated, but there is one basic rule to bear in mind: does the engagement look and feel like employment?
 If it does, it is more likely IR35 will apply.
-To help them understand what ‘looking and feeling like employment’ really means, the courts have come up with three main factors to consider, and a handful of supplementary ones.
+To help the courts understand what ‘looking and feeling like employment’ really means, they have come up with three main factors to consider, and a handful of supplementary ones.

 The three main factors are:

 Are you required to carry out the work yourself, or you can you send a substitute to do it in your place?
-Employees cannot send a substitute, so being required to offer personal services points towards IR35.
+Employees cannot send a substitute, so being required to offer personal services points towards IR35 applying.

 What degree of supervision, direction and control does your client have over what you do?
 Do they tell you how to do the work?
-Employees are controlled by their employer, so the existence of control points towards IR35.
+Employees are controlled by their employer, so the existence of control points towards IR35 applying.

 Mutuality of obligation (MOO)

 Is your client obliged to offer you work beyond the agreed project, and are you obliged to accept it?
-Employees and employers have mutual obligations, so the presence of MOO points to IR35.
+Employees and employers have mutual obligations, so the presence of MOO points to IR35 applying.

-You’ll need to be able to demonstrate that at least one of these factors does not apply to your contract and working practices to avoid IR35.
+You’ll need to be able to demonstrate that at least one of these factors does not apply to your contract and working practices to avoid IR35 applying.
 For example, if you have an unfettered right to send a substitute, IR35 doesn’t apply, regardless of control and MOO.